timovv/306/README.md

 [![CircleCI](https://circleci.com/gh/timovv/306.svg?style=shield&circle-token=61b40179d47c1370d4ecf661800770f71a60787f)](https://circleci.com/gh/timovv/306)
 ![Team-02 Logo](logo.png)

 This project aims to develop a fast algorithm to solve optimal task scheduling on multiple processors.
 We have implemented three different algorithms, DFS branch-and-bound, A* and a parallel version of DFS branch-and-bound.
-A* is typically used, but DFSBnB is used for visualisation, whereas parallel DFSBnB is used when multiple processors are specified by the user.
+DFSBnB is typically used for its higher speed in testing and low memory usage.
+Parallel DFSBnB is used when multiple processors are specified by the user.
 These algorithms all run on a allocation-ordering (AO) search space.
 To find schedules, tasks are first allocated to a processor.
 Then, the tasks on each processor are ordered to form a valid schedule.

 The Team
 --------